LOCAL BIRDS WE TRY AND TARGET ON TOUR

 Purple-crowned Fairy-wren (Malurus coronatus coronatus)

-The Purple-crowned Fairy-wren is the largest of all 13 species of Fairy-wren and is only found here in the Northern Territory, it is also one of my favourites.
+The Purple-crowned Fairy-wren is the largest of all 13 species of Fairy-wren and is only found here in Northern Australia, it is also one of my favourites.
 On our tours we have a chance of seeing this amazing Fairy-wren when we head over to the Victoria River Region.

 Mangrove Robin (Peneonanthe pulverulenta alligator)